Threadsnappers/JEE_Calc_API/README.md

 # DISCLAIMER
 The API is no longer online.
-Feel free to clone the rpo and run it locally.
+Feel free to clone the repo and run it locally.

 # API for JEE Calc v2